OpsHubProduct/OIM-Documentation/docs/.gitbook/includes/tfs-serviceconnection-agentpool-taskgroup-known-limitations-behavior.md

 **Entity Specific:**
 Following are the limitations and behaviors specific to the individual entities in addition to the common:

-**Service Connection Entity**

-**Known Behaviour and Limitations:**
-* After a successful synchronization of the Service Connection, you need to enter the password manually in the target project as Microsoft API does not expose this sensitive data due to security concerns.
-* Service Connections of type **Azure Resource Manager** cannot be synchronized from **Azure DevOps Services** to **Azure DevOps Server**.
-    * Reason: There is a template mismatch in Azure Resource Manager between Azure DevOps Services (cloud) and Azure DevOps Server (TFS).
-Due to these template differences and API limitations, this service connection will not synced from ADO Cloud to TFS.

 **Agent Pool Entity**

 **Known Behaviour and Limitations:**